-Length of Church 195 ft; Width of Church 92 ft; Height of Church 67 ft; Seating capacity 800
+Length of Church 195 ft; Width of Church 92 ft; Height of Church 67 ft; Seating 800.

 We have a very beautiful COMMUNION RAIL in our church.
-Its Janoration contains clusters of grapes and verses from one of the most famous medieval Eucharistic hymns written by St Thomas Aquinas, the ‘Verbum supernum prodiens’.
+Its decoration contains clusters of grapes and verses from one of the most famous medieval Eucharistic hymns written by St Thomas Aquinas, the ‘Verbum supernum prodiens’.

-Opposite the main entrance, this chapel is enclosed by a wrought iron screen Janorated at the top with oak leaves and fleur-de-lys with the inscription ” Surrexit Christus spes mea ” – Christ my hope is risen – over the gate.
+Opposite the main entrance, this chapel is enclosed by a wrought iron screen decorated at the top with oak leaves and fleur-de-lys with the inscription ” Surrexit Christus spes mea ” – Christ my hope is risen – over the gate.
 Around the walls of this chapel are the fourteen Stations of the Cross carved in alabaster by Geoffrey Webb.
 The three stained glass windows depict Our Lady, Star of the Sea, commemorating the men of the Royal Navy; St Michael for the men of the Royal Flying Corps and St George for the army.
 Above the simple but beautiful altar in this chapel is a stone statue of St Teresa of Lisieux.
 In the frieze either side of the gate there are passion shields reminding us that Christ’s rising from the dead came only after his agony and passion.
 Worked into the screen are several silver scallops.
 These, being the emblem of St James of Compostela, were worn in the hats of pilgrims to his shrine.
-This emblem of St James occurs frequently in the Janoration of the Church.
+This emblem of St James occurs frequently in the decoration of the Church.

 (Blandford Street ) side of the church is the large marble statue of St James, the Apostle, Patron of the Church.
-Besides the sword and palm that symbolize his martyrdom, he carries the staff and bread wallet of the pilgrim reminding us once again of his great shrine at Compostela.
+Besides the sword and palm that symbolize his martyrdom, he carries the staff and bread wallet of the pilgrim reminding us once again of his great shrine at Compostela (restored 2021).

 Across from the statue of St James, towards the center of the church, stands the statue of Our Lady, Queen of Heaven, known as the Golden Lady.
 It is completely covered with gold leaf except for the shoes which are red.
-It was made locally by a stone mason in 1840 and is reputed to be the second statue to be erected in a London Church after the Reformation.
+It was made locally by a stone mason in 1840 and is reputed to be the second statue to be erected in a London Church after the Reformation (restored 2021).